benpolinsky/el_photography/README.md

-#### Action Cable Live Templating

-1. First attempt is okay.
-Updating server 1s after last keyup.
-2. Would like to be able to have a fullscreen.
+template editing:

-3. Have no idea how this will work in real world production, let alone a setup with significant traffic
+- Have no idea how this will work in real world production, let alone a setup with significant traffic, but should be okay for el.
-4. Make sure to restrict access etc...
+- Make sure to restrict access to current_user

 ## README / TODO
+- replace trix editors with medium (delete all trix)
 - all variant select related:
 - reset variant price (from xxx ) after added to card
 - when you click off a size/variant chooser it should collapse (not just reclicking on the header)